-^{}Failure to attend Bullying/Harassment Prevention Program will result in additional consequences or days of OSS attempting to prevent school personnel from engaging in their lawful duties.
+^{}Failure to attend Bullying/Harassment Prevention Program will result in additional consequences or days of OSS

+[IF] INTERFERENCE OR PHYSICAL CONTACT WITH SCHOOL PERSONNEL: Preventing or attempting to prevent school personnel from engaging in their lawful duties.
 This may include blocking an exit or entry route of school personnel or any physical contact with school personnel that is deliberate.